|

 Your Baby” and “Tuff Stuff.”
 "Get

-Your Baby" was written by two members of The Mixtures,
+Your Baby" was written by two members of the Mixtures,

 Randy Thomas and Wayne Edwards.
 The Mixtures were a